Enzo Valentim

-Enzo Valentim (born 11 September 2000) is a French professional footballer, who plays as a right-back for Championnat National 2 club Créteil.
+Enzo Valentim (born 11 September 2000) is a French professional footballer, who plays as a right-back for Championnat National club Paris 13 Atletico.

-He has also received a call up to the France national under-18 football team in 2018.
+He has also received a call up to the France under-18s in 2018.

 Club career

 Tours FC

 A member of Tours's youth academy since 2011, Valentim made his professional debut for Tours in a 3–2 Ligue 2 loss to Gazélec Ajaccio on 20 April 2018.

 Reims

 On 3 July 2018, Valentim joined Ligue 1 club Reims, where he would initially play for the reserve side, making fourteen appearances for the B team in the Championnat National 2 during the 2018–19 season.

 In July 2019, Valentim was used in Reims's first team during the 2019–20 pre-season.

 International career

 Valentim is able to represent France or Portugal at international level.

 Valentim was called up to represent the France national under-18 football team for a pair of friendlies in February 2018.